Meeting recap isn't a necessary burden. It’s a powerful tool to make your meetings truly productive.

 Thanks for taking the time to attend the meeting today and sharing your updates with the rest of the team.
 It’s exciting to see the progress and celebrate the small wins in the last week.
 Great job everyone!

 In today’s meeting, we discussed several important updates and priorities for the upcoming week.
-I’m summarizing the decisions and including the action items in this recap to hold ourselves accountable.

 Please review the meeting recap and send your questions to your manager or reach out via the team’s Slack channel [#channel-name].